bitcoinj/bitcoinj.github.io/pre-release-notes.md

 These versions are not yet released.
 For official releases, see the <a href="/release-notes">release notes</a>.

+## Version 0.17 alpha 3

+See the preliminary <a href="/javadoc/0.17-alpha3/">API documentation</a>.

+New feature:

+* reproducible reference build, see `build.Containerfile`
+* OpenJDK 21 is now supported
+* Gradle up to 8.5 is now supported
+* WalletTool: new `--filter` option for setting type of filter used
+* BlockImporter: support signet and regtest

+Bugfix:

+* PBKDF2SHA512: set hLen to correct value of 64
+* some symbols removed in previous alphas have been re-added as deprecated

+Breaking changes:

+* various fields have been made private in our quest to make more classes immutable
+* protobuf:
+  * moved protobufs to `org.bitcoinj.protobuf.*` packages
+  * changed class generation into `build` directory, not under version control
+* CoinSelector: new static constructor `fromPredicate()`
+* TransactionInput/TransactionOutput/TransactionWitness/PartialMerkleTree: rename method `messageSize()` from `getMessageSize()`
+* BlockLocator: migrate from native to static constructor `ofBlocks()`
+* BlockFileLoader:
+  * cannot be used directly as `Iterator` any more, call `.iterator()` first
+  * added `.stream()` and `.streamBuffers()` to stream blocks
+* FilteringCoinSelector: require list of `TransactionOutPoint` to be passed to the constructor
+* PeerGroup, FilterMerger: deprecate setting false-positive rate
+* TorUtils: new utility for Tor/Onion addresses

+Feature removals:

+* ECKey: remove native interface to `libsecp256k1`
+* WalletTool: removed validation mode option

 ## Version 0.17 alpha 2

 See the preliminary <a href="/javadoc/0.17-alpha2/">API documentation</a>.